 30. White Marble Room.
 Lined with white marble.
-This room is floored with a lake of peculiarly limpid liquid, of unbelievable clarity, in its depths are countless shifting colours.
+This room is floored with a lake of peculiarly limpid liquid, of unbelievable clarity.
+In its depths are countless shifting colours.
 At points, and at various depths, in the pool are slight thickenings in the clarity, suggesting human forms (both male and female).
 The liquid is viscous, a preservative, and has a numbing effect.
 Total immersion results in swift unconsciousness and death in one turn, although rescue is possible.
-There is a man in black chain mail floating face upwards, quite dead, about 1' below the surface of the pool.
-This is another of Almeris' ment fished out, he is equipped as a normal adventurer, but has a small adventure, but has a small advent with no handrait.
-The pool is crossed by a marble bridge 6 wide with no handrait.
-The monsters of the pool before the end of one turn will review after twenty-four hours is one hour per round of immersion.
+There is a man in black chain-mail floating face upwards, quite dead, about 1' below the surface of the pool.
+This is another of Almeris' men.
+If fished out, he is equipped as a normal adventurer, but has a small jade Asustren charm and 10gp.

+The pool is crossed by a marble bridge 6' wide with no handrail.
+When the party reaches half way, the room casts a shadow monsters spell (4th level illusionist spell) as a 10th level illusionist.
+The monsters produced are always 10 goblins.
+In this case, the characters are allowed an automatic saving throw, whether they try to disbelieve or not.
 Those fighting on the bridge must roll under their dexterity on d20 every time they score a hit, or fall into the pool.
-Anyone fished out of appearance of the place is alarming.
-This room can cast a phantasmal kille repeares the whole anerance of the place is alarming.
-This noom c centre; 3, castle chapel; 4, a point 5 miles west of Enswick; 5-6, the middle of section 25
+Anyone fished out of the pool before the end of one turn will revive after twenty-four hours plus one hour per round of immersion.